ilanman/Rpres_ML/index.md

 - Precision: proportion of positives that are truly positive
   - $precision = \frac{TP}{TP + FP}$
   - Precise model only predicts positive when it is sure.
 Very trustworthy model.
-- Recall: proportion of true positives of all positives
+- Recall: proportion of true positives out of all positives
   - $recall = \frac{TP}{TP + FN}$
   - High recall model will capture a large proportion of positives.
 Returns relevant results
 - Easy to have high recall (cast a wide net) or high precision (low hanging fruit) but hard to have both high